victordolado/OLAP-cubes/README.md

 Once the data is sent to the topic, it is processed.
 The processing consists of two parts:

-1. On the one hand, the raw data is saved in HDFS in the root directory with the name of taxiData in Parquet format.
+1. On the one hand, the raw data is stored in HDFS in the /taxisDF/ path as a dataframe in parquet format.

    ![](/src/main/docImages/taxiDataHDFS.png)